 - 22-24km (13.5-15mi) alternating 1km fast (103%)/1km moderate-fast (89%) two weeks out

 - 15-20x1min fast fartlek 2 weeks out

-- A focus on PERCENTAGES of race pace over physiologically relevant PACES
+- A focus on percentages of race pace over physiologically-focused paces

 I hope you've enjoyed this analysis and have discovered something useful.
 I'd love to hear your thoughts below.